Tools for evaluating startup business ideas

 Job to Be Done

 This is the framework I’ve learned about most recently.
-Created by Clayton Christensen (and others), his most famous work is Disruption Theory.
-However, I think the Job to Be Done theory is more useful when it comes to evaluating new ideas.
+Originally from Anthony Ulwick, it was popularised by Clayton Christensen.
+His most famous work is Disruption Theory, however, I think the Job to Be Done theory is more useful when it comes to evaluating new ideas.

 This theory is described in the book Competing Against Luck but is unfortunately not as a concise as the above frameworks: